Overview of this article

 Furthermore, "Is it enough if the part 8cm from the tip meets the regulations?
 What about the part 7.5cm or 8.5cm?

-In response to public comments such as, "Is it okay to make it thinner?", it was decided to clarify that " the tip shall be the thinnest part of the needle, and the needle shall become thicker from the tip towards the handle," and that the measurement shall be determined visually.
+In response to public comments such as "Is it okay to make it thinner?"The tip is the thinnest part of the blade, and the blade gets thicker from the tip towards the blade.' and weighing will be determined visually.

 There was also a point made that "there are loopholes, such as widening only the sides of the bamboo and reducing the thickness of the back," but the response to this was limited to "trusting the user's common sense regarding safety."